 LMDC continues to maintain a small staff and office space to carry out its planning and community development activities, including project oversight, environmental and regulatory compliance monitoring, project coordination, and payment processing.
-LMDC staff monitored the activities of approximately 40 subrecipients and consultants, amended one consultant contract and two subrecipient agreements while completing work on one subrecipient project.
-LMDC staff distributed approximately \$9 million in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.
-Only \$30 in administrative costs was charged to this activity for the quarter as most of the administrative costs (approximately \$254,000) was charged to Grant 2.
+LMDC staff monitored the activities of almost 40 subrecipients and consultants, amended two subrecipient agreements while completing work on several subrecipient projects.
+LMDC staff distributed approximately \$11 million in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.
+No administrative costs were charged to this activity for the quarter as most of the administrative costs (approximately \$111,000) were charged to Grant 2.
 The total administrative spending continues to fall within our administrative budget, and on a cumulative basis, administrative costs continue to remain far less than the 5% allowable for administrative expenses.